FullHuman/purgecss/README.md

 ## What is purgecss?

 Purgecss is a tool inspired by Purifycss to remove unused css.
-Originally thought as the v2 of purifycss, purgecss has for goal to act in a similar way while correcting the known ploblems of purifycss.
+Originally thought as the v2 of purifycss, purgecss has for goal to act in a similar way while correcting the known problems of purifycss.
 If you want to know more about the differences between purifycss and purgecss, go to the section [Differences with](#differences-with).
 When you are building a website, chances are that you are using a css framework.
 Bootstrap, Materializecss, Foundation are some of the big css framework that you can include to your website, but you will only use a small set of the framework and